Rev. James Lyon

 Baptism: 7 Jan 1834 St Mary the Virgin, Prestwich

 Elizabeth Egerton - Daughter of Thomas Egerton, 2nd Earl of Wilton & Mary (Stanley), Countess of Wilton

-James himself died in 1836 and was buried in St Mary's Church on the 19th August, aged 78, after 53 years as Rector.
+James himself died in 1836 and was buried in a vault next to a former Rector Isaac Allen, in St Mary's Church on the 19th August, aged 78, after 53 years as Rector.
 Mary died in 1859.

 After his death, a new Rectory was built close by to the ancient Deyne, designed by the architect Henry Hobden in 1837.